-Nevertheless, I do get asked about my history from time to time, which I am always happy to recap.
-Some people like to know such things, so I decided to document the tale for prosperity (read: keep my facts straight).
+Nevertheless, I do get asked about my writing history from time to time, which I am always happy to regale.
+Thus, I decided to document it all for prosperity (read: keep my facts straight).
 So without further ado, here is my official, expanded, detailed, sanctioned, author-approved backstory.

 Zachry Wheeler, A Bio of Sorts

 The first thing I can say about my writing backstory is that I never intended to be a writer.
 I went to college to become an accountant, and I wish there was a punchline to follow that statement.
-Nope, I actually wanted to be an accountant.
-No offense to the brave ledger jockies of the world, I just found the subject material to be soul-crushingly tedious.
+No offense to the ledger jockies, but I found the subject to be soul-crushingly boring.
 I made it through half the curriculum before switching my major to Computer Information Systems.
 Luckily, all of my accounting classes counted as elective credit, so it wasn’t a giant waste of time.
 I remember sitting in a Cost Accounting class thinking, “If this what my life will be like, I might as well end it now.”
 Thank goodness I had the keen insight to switch to a more exciting career path in, um … programming.

-I graduated from Appalachian State University in 1999 with a BSBA degree in CIS.
-Yup, I left college with a computer degree mere months before Y2K.
-Talk about lucking into a trajectory.
-At the time, top-tier companies were giving away high-paying IT jobs to anyone who could spell “computer.”
-Coupled with a cum laude status, I was off to the races.
+I graduated from App State in 1999 with a BSBA degree in CIS.
+Yup, I left college with a tech degree mere months before Y2K.
+At the time, top-tier companies were giving away coding jobs to anyone who could spell “computer.”
 I even had the extreme foresight (total batshit luck) to teach myself web development as it was gaining momentum.
 In other words, I oopsie-doodle back-flipped into a very lucrative career.

 That’s when my writing career began, but I didn’t know it yet.
 Most people think that programming is just staring at code all day.
 And in a sense, it is.
 But, there are a lot of other tasks that go along with it, including a large bolus of technical writing.
 Think documentation, wikis, manuals, etc. At a baseline, most competent programmers are actually decent writers.
 They need a strong grasp of language in order to do their jobs.
 It takes a certain amount of editorial skill to translate blocks of machine code into meaningful user instruction.
 That’s why Technical Writing is its own career.
 The good ones are worth their weight in gold because they alleviate a lot of user confusion and training costs.